Latin-American Culture and Current Affairs

 Characteristics

-- 6 or 12 sessions of 2 hours, once a week
+- 6 sessions of 2 hours, once a week

 - Various themes